mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```

-In this scenario, JuliaGrid will recognize instances where the user has not modified branch parameters affecting the nodal matrix.
-Consequently, JuliaGrid will leverage the previously performed nodal matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.
+Here, JuliaGrid recognizes when the user has not modified branch parameters affecting the nodal matrix.
+Consequently, JuliaGrid reuses the previously computed nodal matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.

 ---

 ##### Limitations
-Attempting to change the slack bus or leaving the existing slack bus without a connected generator, and then proceeding directly to the power flow calculation, is not feasible.
+Attempting to change the slack bus or leaving the existing slack bus without a connected generator and then running the power flow calculation is not feasible.
 In such cases, JuliaGrid will raise an error:
 ```@repl DCPowerFlowSolution
 updateGenerator!(analysis; label = "Generator 1", status = 0)
 ```